-The Occupational Therapy Department is pleased to offer a master's degree program and a doctoral program:
+The Occupational Therapy Department is pleased to offer a master's degree program:

 Two-Year Graduate Program